Velvet Shelling Beans

 Inventory, lb : 0

-Velvet Beans are scientifically known as Mucuna pruriens and belong to the Fabaceae, or bean, family.
-The beans have a variety of common names throughout the world, nearly all of which refer in some way to the incredibly itchy hairs (or velvet) on the bean pod.
-In Sanskrit the plant is known as “kapkacchu,” or “one starts itching like a monkey,” and “atmagupta” or “secret self,” referring to the bean’s manifold medicinal properties.
+Velvet shelling beans are scientifically known as Mucuna pruriens and belong to the Fabaceae, or legume family.
+They have a variety of common names throughout the world, nearly all of which refer in some way to the tiny hairs (or velvet) on the bean pod.
+In Sanskrit the plant is known as Kapikacchu, which means ‘one starts itching like a monkey,’ and Atmagupta, which means ‘secret self,’ referring to the bean’s manifold medicinal properties.
+Velvet shelling beans are edible and delicious in soups, they are perhaps best known for being the world’s only natural source of L-dopa, or dopamine.